Flt Sgt Olley

 I am proud to be part of this organization and am thankful for everything it has helped me achieve.

 I’m Jimmy Cockburn, a Flight Sargent at 1249 Dereham Squadron.
 Interesting things about me include I love Star Wars, I’ve read Lord of the Rings about 5 times, I am a Christian and I am doing what most would say is far too many A-Levels.

-I lead the NCO team and together we help the staff members run cadet night by teaching and leading drill (marching) planning nights and ordinary duties at the end of the night.
+I with Flt Sgt Olley lead the NCO team and together we help the staff members run cadet night by teaching and leading drill (marching) planning nights and ordinary duties at the end of the night.
 I also help teach new cadets the Air Cadet progressive training syllabus and drill-from standing to attention to marching and saluting- amongst other things.

 I joined cadets back in January 2017.
 At the time I was quite a shy person who barely saw the sun due to being in my room all the time.
 My squadron really helped me come out of my shell and discover new things that I had never thought to try before.
 I thoroughly enjoyed taking part in drill and leadership exercises.

 My Favourite memory from my last 4-5 years within cadets is my first time at wing field camp.
 This is a weekend long camp in which squadrons go head-to-head in various events.
 A few examples of the events are as followed: